-Academic Information: Students may be eligible to receive academic recognition for an 8 point CSU subject THL361 - Theology International Study Experience for their participation in this program.
-This will require payment of a subject tuition fee, active participation in all aspects of the tour and a short paper (c.
-2,000 words) describing the development of a particular locus at the site.
+Academic Information: Bachelor and Graduate Diploma of Theology students may be eligible to receive academic recognition for CSU subject THL361 - Theology International Study Experience or THL427 Guided Research in Theology respectively for their participation in this program.
+This will require payment of a subject tuition fee and satisfactory participation and completion of specified assessment items.
 Students must liaise directly with their Course Director for approval to include this subject in their course structure and should do so prior to applying for this program.

-Financial Assistance: The advertised program cost for undergraduate students is based on the provision of the $500 Vice Chancellor Travel Grant.
-Eligibility is restricted to CSU students enrolled in an Undergraduate degree and receiving academic recognition for their participation in the program.
+Financial Assistance: The advertised program cost for students is based on the provision of the $450 Vice Chancellor Travel Grant.
+Eligibility is restricted to CSU students receiving academic recognition for their participation in the program.
 This Grant is not paid directly to students but has already been deducted from the advertised program cost.

 Students may also be eligible to receive financial assistance through the Australian Government's OS-HELP loan.
 OS-HELP is a loan available to eligible Commonwealth Supported students who want to undertake some of their study overseas.
 OS-HELP can be used for a range of expenses such as airfares, accommodation, and other travel or study expenses.